sstill88/SCINET-GEOSPATIAL-RESEARCH-WG/tutorials/session4-computational-reproducibility-tools.md

   - click the link near the top that says "compare across forks"
   - ensure the base repository is kerriegeil/Spoon-Knife and the base branch is Master (left side of the arrow)
   - ensure that the head repository is yourusername/Spoon-Knife and the compare branch is Master (right side of the arrow)
   - click the green Create Pull Request button.
 The fate of your pull request now lies with the owner of the original repo.
-The will see your pull request and approve/merge your changes to their repo.
+They will see your pull request and approve/merge your changes to their repo.

 <br>